 In Case You Missed It

-Click the titles to view the following pre-recorded trainings from this year:
+Click the titles to view the following pre-recorded trainings:

 Hot Button Land Uses: Presenters from the NYS Department of State Division of Local Government Services discuss issues surrounding the review of potentially controversial and/ or newer land uses.
 Local governments are not able to regulate all uses the same way: some uses have special statutory protection or rules established through case law and require special consideration, such as religious uses, mining, and telecommunications facilities.
 Other uses might be new to the local officials attempting to regulate them, such as solar energy facilities, barn weddings, short-term rentals, and marijuana dispensaries.
 This course is an overview of some of the land uses that many local officials find challenging, along with the statutory rules and case law associated with them and options for regulating them.